ernisv/Endex3/README.md

 ### Klipper configs

 [Klipper configs](KlipperConfigs) directory contains example of Klipper config files used in the prototype.
-It won't be drop-in config, but rather an example to base on.
+It won't be drop-in config, but rather an example to base on, so that assumes basic Klipper knowledge.

 ## Contributing mods / improvements
 If you make an improvement or adaptation - let others know by raising a PR!